 1. Get in the Habit of Monitoring Your Credit

 Your credit score is calculated using information from your credit reports.
-You may be surprised to learn that errors on credit reports are common.
+Errors on credit reports are more common than you may think.
 According to a study by the Federal Trade Commission, one in five people had an error on at least one of their credit reports.